voytech/boot-check/README.md

 that if set will report all the problems found with the task, and then throw an exception.

-For some cases when You want to handle exceptions globaly for all code checkers used in your boot pipline You need to use task called 'throw-on-errors'.
-This is because when using flag on particular checker task - exception will be thrown and pipline will be not continued.
-This is not perfect approach as long as You still may want to report all errors from other linters.
-That is why the best place for 'throw-on-errors' task is the end of the pipline.
-By using 'throw-on-errors' task You can get all errors aggregated within single exception, You can generate html (or possibly other format) report, and finally You can prevent normal pipeline execution (the part of pipeline after the 'throw-on-errors').
+For some cases when You want to handle exceptions for all code checkers used in your boot pipeline (not stop after first exception) You can use task called 'throw-on-errors'.
+This is because when using flag on particular checker task - exception will be thrown and pipeline will be not continued.
+This is not perfect approach as long as You still may want to report all errors from other 'pending' checkers.
+Task 'throw-on-errors' provided at the end of the pipeline will take all possible issues (persisted as part of boot input files) and throw exception which contains those issues under :causes map key.
+So by using 'throw-on-errors' task You can get all errors aggregated in single exception, and You are not preventing pipeline execution until You use that task - so You can achieve reporting for all checkers If You wish, and after that throw aggregated exception.

 Here are some examples: